tgoebel/clustering-analysis/README.md

 Code has been developed and tested on unix/linux systems and will not work on windows without modification.
 Specifically, paths to directories will have to be adjusted to windows as well as using 'gawk' and 'sed' in the module 'EqCat'.

+GETTING STARTED:
+1) download the earthquake catalog (.mat matlab binary file)
+2) run the script: 1b_preprocess_testPlot.py and check if the catalog is plotted corretly above M3.
+3) ...